 London, we want to hear from you.

-We want you to get involved and help shape the future of the Forest City.
 The City of London has made public engagement a priority in its strategic plan because we see you as a partner with access to information that will help Council make decisions about our future.

-There are many ways you can get involved.
 We’ll show you how to look up events of interest, how you register to speak at committees, and where to find key pieces of information.

 Londoners want to be informed, connected and engaged.
 Now you can easily find information and have your say on range of City initiatives.